dosaki/strange-homeworlds/README.md

 # What is Strange Homeworlds

-Strange Homeworlds is an addon to the mod [Colonize Unlimited©](https://steamcommunity.com/sharedfiles/filedetails/?id=682582076) and is designed to let you start with previously uninhabitable planets!
+Strange Homeworlds is a standalone mod that is designed to let you start with previously uninhabitable planets.
+It spun off from [Colonize Unlimited©](https://steamcommunity.com/sharedfiles/filedetails/?id=682582076) (which is no longer kept updated)1.

 Get it on Steam Workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=716723174